darrengtan/2048-RGB-Edition/README.md

 * GameView: The gameView is in charge of displaying the game and binding the proper events.
 It inputs the move command for the game based on the arrow key used and restarts the game if the reset buttons are pressed.

-## Need to Work On

-* merge tiles of same value
-* listen to arrow keys
+## Upcoming Features

+* Make the game more visually appealing
+* Animation cancel if an input is entered during transition.
+* Cooler transitions